nens/threedi-docs/test/_sources/d_water_system.rst.txt

 #.
 Culvert

-Check out the :ref:`database-overview` for a short description of the requirements of the structure attributes.
+Check out the :download:`database-overview <pdf/database-overview.pdf>` for a short description of the requirements of the structure attributes.
 However, here are some notes to help you:

 * The shape of the weir, orifice and culvert is stored in the cross-section definition table.
 So make sure you have some available before you start adding these structures. (:ref:`weir`)